Doomhowl-Interactive/basalt/README.md

 # basalt
 game engine for C cavemen, also working on a anthro Touhou clone

-**Work-in-progress:** Windows not really supported for the moment, use Linux.

 Slowly solidifying [Magma Game Engine](https://github.com/bramtechs/RaylibMagmaEngine) and [dream-emu](https://github.com/bramtechs/dream-emu).

 Inspired by [Handmade Hero](https://handmadehero.org/).